Somanshu-Mahajan/frontend-is-not-my-forte/README.md

 ---

+## Contributing
+We welcome contributions!
+Please read the [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.
+If you find a broken link, please [open an issue](../../issues) or submit a PR.

+---

+## License
+This project is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+See the [LICENSE](LICENSE) file for details.

+---

 ## Design & Background Generators
 *Tools for generating gradients, patterns, shapes, and decorative visuals.*
 - [PatternPad](https://patternpad.com/) – CSS pattern generator